What is Shoulder Impingement?

 How can we help?

 Is your shoulder pain stopping you from working or training like you use to?
 Are you worried you will soon have to give it up altogether?
-Research shows that physiotherapy is proven to be an effective way of treating shoulder pain.

 See an expert at Spine & Sports Physiotherapy now to fix your shoulder and get back to doing the things you want to do!!!